“Will wearing hearing aids interfere with my glasses?” ÄŸŸ‘”

 THE EFFECTS OF HEARING LOSS AND VISION LOSS

 Living with hearing loss can be exhausting!
 Adding vision loss is worse.
-Adding a mask that covers the mouth is inconceivable.
+Imagine an old person suffering from cataracts.
+The only option for him is eye surgery, but finding a good eye clinic may not be easy if you’re old.
+If you’re young, looking up ‘cataract surgery melbourne‘ or ‘eye surgery in your area’ on the internet is a fairly simple ordeal.
+Now, for an old person suffering from cataracts who hasn’t gotten surgery yet, adding a mask that covers the mouth is inconceivable.
 During the pandemic, I’ve noticed now more than ever how much patients must strain their ears to hear what is spoken.
 With masks covering our mouths, many of the lip-reading cues we all rely on are out the window.
 I can tell when someone is leaning in, hyper-focused, trying to comprehend every word.
 Living with hearing and vision loss truly fatigues the brain.
 When the brain does not have adequate access to important speech sounds, it must work even harder to process what little it’s receiving.
 Hearing loss can significantly and negatively affect a person’s quality of life by causing embarrassment and social withdrawal or by making understanding speech and listening in noisy environments more difficult.

-If you couldn’t read street signs or if you noticed the words on a page were fuzzy, would you seek help?
-In my experience, many patients are well aware of their vision loss and have taken the appropriate steps to treat it.
+If you couldn’t read street signs or if you noticed the words on a page were fuzzy, would you seek help (why not find out more here)?
+Would you be open to receive treatments and heed the advise of medical practitioners who would be able to better guide you during this process?
+In my experience, many patients are well aware of their vision loss and have taken the appropriate steps to treat it, such as getting themselves glasses either in person or online (perhaps having read something like this https://felixgray.com/pages/eyeglasses-online post to help figure out what to look for when shopping).
 However, for whatever reason, hearing loss is a different story.
 Many people are hesitant to address their hearing problems because they feel embarrassed or even old.

 Generally, hearing loss tends to be a slow, gradual process.
 Many patients share initial comments such as, “Well, they mumble,” or “That restaurant was extremely noisy,” or “That person is so softly spoken,” when, in reality, those may be the early signs (years prior) that slight changes are happening to the auditory system!
 Most patients do not show up for a baseline hearing test until their hearing has regressed to a point at which they are extremely bothered by it or their family and friends are noticing.